Barossa Light & Gawler Football Association: Publishing and print

 The BL&G Football Association is covered each week by various local newspapers - The Herald, which circulates in all of the towns represented in the league; The Bunyip, from Gawler; and The Leader, from Angaston.
 An annual Football Book is produced by The Leader and is available free from various outlets in the region.
 It features the season's draw, officials, rules, constitutions and a history of the league's premiers and medal winners from all grades.
-The Barracker is the official match-day magazine and is sold at the entrance of all games.
+The Barracker is the official match-day magazine and is available to print each week from home.
+In 2026, a weekly show called Behind The Barrel was created.
+The show is hosted by the leagues commentator Louis McKenna and is produced by Filming Footy.